yoonghan/RN_Android_Native/README.md

 ## Steps
 These are the steps:
 1. Open Android studio and point to android/ folder within this project.
 Allow gradle to run and fix those android error if exist.
+If the code works, the green "Play"/"Debug" button is enabled in Android Studio.
+Else you will need to make time to fix this...this is the most difficult part for new Android coders.
-2. Create the XML (or layout is build via code without XML ignore step 2) of the layout, Sample is in res/layout/multiplecamerastreamlayout.xml
+2. Create the XML (or create a layout via android code) of the layout, Sample is in res/layout/multiplecamerastreamlayout.xml
 3. Create a View to inflate the XML.
-Sample is in com.sample_android_ui.CustomView.
+Sample is in com.sample_android_ui.CustomView. *BONUS:* Added a click action.
 4. Create a View Manager that will link the Custom View, here is the place to expose the properties.
-Sample is in com.sample_android_ui.MyCustomReactViewManager.
+Sample is in com.sample_android_ui.MyCustomReactViewManager. *BONUS:* Added an optional @ReactProps for parameter passing.
 5. Create a ReactPackage and add the react ViewManager into "createViewManagers" method.
 Sample in com.sample_android_uid.MyCustomPackage.
 6. Add the Package into MainApplication to tie the ReactPackage to the loader.
 Sample in MainApplication.java
 ```java